Summer Youth Program Fund

-Indy Summer Youth Programs are supported through the Summer Youth Program Fund, a collaboration between The Indianapolis Foundation, a CICF affiliate, and 10 funders in Marion County.
-For summer 2021, the fund awarded $2,967,239 to support 198 programs, with an average grant size of $14,986.
-Since 1995, the funding collaborative has awarded more than $52 million to support summer youth programs for Marion County youth.
+Indy Summer Youth Programs are supported through the Summer Youth Program Fund, a collaboration between The Indianapolis Foundation, a CICF affiliate, and eight other funders in Marion County.
+For summer 2023, the fund awarded $3,361,800 to support 224 programs, with an average grant size of $15,008.
+Since 1995, the funding collaborative has awarded more than $58 million to support summer youth programs for Marion County youth.

 Indy Summer Youth Programs focus on providing safe and positive experiences for children and teens, ages 4 to 24, at little or no cost to families.
 Grants support overnight programs, day programs, academic and artistic enrichment, and youth employment.
-Recipients represent organizations ranging from religious congregations and area community centers to theaters and parks that offer sports, overnight camping, arts, community service and tutoring.
+Recipients represent religious congregations and area community centers to theaters and parks that offer sports, overnight camping, arts, community service, and tutoring.

 The Indianapolis Foundation and Lilly Endowment Inc. manage its grantmaking and other activities.

-Funding partners include: Allen Whitehill Clowes Charitable Foundation Inc.; Christel DeHaan Family Foundation; City of Indianapolis DMD; Indiana University Health; Lilly Endowment Inc.; Nina Mason Pulliam Charitable Trust; The Clowes Fund Inc.; The Indianapolis Foundation; Arthur Dean Family Foundation; and The Indianapolis Foundation Library Fund
+Funding partners include: Allen Whitehill Clowes Charitable Foundation Inc.; Arthur Dean Family Foundation; City of Indianapolis DMD; Indiana University Health; Lilly Endowment Inc.; Nina Mason Pulliam Charitable Trust; The Clowes Fund Inc.; The Indianapolis Foundation; and The Indianapolis Foundation Library Fund

 Two types of grants are available, program support and capital support.